Skip to main content

 Yes.
 The teleprompter opens full screen using your browser's native full-screen mode where it is supported, and falls back to a clean full-window view otherwise.
 Spacebar plays and pauses, R restarts from the top, and Esc exits.
 You can also adjust font size, text width, the reading guide line, and the edge fade masks, and every setting is remembered for next time.

-Script it, film it, then turn it into on-brand posts
+Script it, film it, then build authority with it